 By the way, if you see one of these fake McDonald’s posts in your newsfeed and click on the name of the page that posted it, it’ll take you to a page that looks like it could well be the official McDonald’s Facebook page.

 But then if you look at the number of “likes” the page has amassed it won’t be anywhere near the roughly 80 million likes the real McDonald’s Facebook page has on it.

 Bottom line: McDonald’s isn’t giving away free food to every Facebook user who shares and comments on their posts.

 Besides the logistical nightmare it would require to keep such a promise, giving away all that free food would make a massive dent in the company’s bottom line.

 After all, Facebook has around 2 billion users.
-Three free meals for every user at about 8 bucks a meal…well, you can do the math.
+Three free meals for every user at about 10 bucks per meal…well, you can do the math.